opennode/waldur-core/docs/api/price_estimates.rst

 --------------------------------------

 Run PATCH request against */api/price-estimates/<uuid>/* to update manually created price estimate.
-Only fields "total" and "details" could be updated.
+Only fields "total" and "consumed" could be updated.
 Only customer owner and staff can update price estimates.

 Delete manually created price estimate